-The cosiness of the Soho original makes Lina an inspired choice for a low-key date.
-Indulge in dishes like pappardelle with rich, sticky oxtail ragu, or 30-egg tagliolini with the best parmesan money can buy and black truffled butter.
-Pasta prices start from just £7 for their lovingly made ricotta and spinach gnudi.
-Wines are exclusively Italian and well-priced too (£7 for a glass of prosecco) so it's little surprise it gets busy here.
-Reserve for lunch or an early dinner at Soho or try the larger (but a bit less romantic) King's Cross branch which is usually quieter — or pick up one of their DIY meal bags from the deli to take home instead.
-There's a third venue at Bloomberg Arcade, but that's more business meeting that romantic date.
+The cosiness of the Soho eatery makes Lina an inspired choice for a low-key date.
+Indulge in dishes like pappardelle with rich, sticky slow-cooked duck ragu, or 30-egg tagliolini with the best parmesan money can buy and black truffled butter.
+Pasta prices start from just £7.50 for their lovingly made ricotta and spaghetti puttanesca.
+Wines are exclusively Italian and well-priced too (£8 for a glass of prosecco) so it's little surprise it gets busy here.
+Reserve for lunch or an early dinner at Soho, or try the larger (but a bit less romantic) King's Cross or Marylebone branches which are usually quieter.
+Alternatively, pick up one of their DIY meal bags from the deli to take home instead.
+There's a third venue at Bloomberg Arcade, but that's more business meeting than romantic date.

 Lina Stores, 51 Greek Street, Soho, W1D 4EH; 20 Stable Street, King's Cross, N1C 4DR; 19 Bloomberg Arcade, The City, EV4N 8AR and 13-15 Marylebone Lane, Marylebone, W1U 2NE.

 3. The restaurant with a wonderful wine list: Vins

 Nothing makes a romantic date night flow more than flowing wine.
 Canonbury's Vins invites you into its curtain-cloaked containment chamber and, once inside, you'll want to get stuck into the accomplished wine menu.
-A soft, dry, creamy, Champagne Carte Noir Brut will soften the senses, as the rest of London fades into the distance, and you and your paramour pick at a sharing board of cheeses, olives, Jerusalem artichoke crisps and garlic garlic saucisson.
-Stick around for dessert (the menu changes daily, but holds such treats as chocolate truffle slice with pecans), and take another dive into the impressive wine list.
+A soft, dry, creamy, Champagne Carte Noir Brut will soften the senses, as the rest of London fades into the distance, and you and your paramour pick at a sharing board of cheeses, Sicilian olives, Jerusalem artichoke arancini or some of the ever-changing specials.
+Stick around for dessert (the menu is shaken up daily, but holds such treats as gooey chocolate brownie cremeaux), and take another dive into the impressive wine list.

 Vins, 93 Grosvenor Avenue, Canonbury, N5 2NL